rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/_metatags.md

 ---
 title: "Papers, Videos & More"
+keywords: Numenta papers videos podcasts posters
-description: To help you learn about our theory and technology, we have organized educational content below.It is designed for anyone who wants to learn about HTM cortical theory and its applications for machine intelligence.
+description: Want to learn about Numenta's brain theory and technology?
+Whether you're a neuroscientist looking for published papers or an AI enthusiast interested in how the brain works, here you'll find papers, posters, podcasts and videos about HTM cortical theory and its applications for machine intelligence.
 ---